 Tips for Buying EarthBound

 There are a few things you should know when looking for a copy of EarthBound - keep these tips in mind during your search.

-Note: EarthBound is slated to be released on the Wii U Virtual Console sometime in 2013!
+Note: EarthBound is now officially available on the Wii U Virtual Console!
 If you're just wanting to play the game but don't necessarily care about owning the original Super NES version, save your money!
-I have some more info about the announcement here.

 - Buy-it-now copies of EarthBound on eBay are usually overpriced.
 If you have the patience, bid on one up for auction.
 Snipe if you really have to have a copy.
 If you're lucky, you can get your cart for a lot less this way!